Flu season has begun in Pennsylvania. A new strain could make this year worse than last, experts say

 "Subclade K is actually a version of the H3N2 strain, which is a strain of influenza A as opposed to influenza B," said Dr. James Solava, a primary care physician with Allegheny Health Network.
 "We do know that influenza A usually strikes a bit earlier in the season than influenza B. This is right around the time where our flu season really starts to ramp up."

-Although this particular strain is not included in this season's flu shot, Solava and Nightengale agree that getting a flu shot is still better than not getting one at all.
+Although this particular strain is not included in this season's flu shot, Solava and Nightingale agree that getting a flu shot is still better than not getting one at all.

 "It gives you a couple of weeks to build that immunity so that you really are protected for that holiday season, so now would be a great time to get your flu shot and protect those people that you're gonna be around for the holidays," said Solava.
 "I've seen at least a half a dozen sick people already today, which is totally different than last week.
 So, it's definitely started.
 It's like somebody flipped a switch this week."